An Actionable Incident Response Plan Template

 What is Digital Forensics and Incident Response (DFIR)?

-Digital forensics is the process of gathering digital evidence following a cyberattack.
+Digital forensics is the cybersecurity process of gathering digital evidence and responding to a cyberattack.

 Main takeaways from this article: